WHO WE ARE

 Charlie is the Founder and CEO of The GroundTruth Project, and has been building the prototype for Report for America in several newsrooms across the country.
 A longtime reporter, editor and entrepreneur, Sennott served as Boston Globe Middle East bureau chief before he co-founded the award-winning international news organization GlobalPost and then founded The GroundTruth Project, which is based at WGBH in Boston.
 He is an award-winning foreign correspondent and a pioneering social entrepreneur.
 In response to the collapse of foreign coverage, he co-founded GlobalPost in 2008, which trained, edited and fielded a stellar team of freelance correspondents all over the world.
 The team won the George Foster Peabody Award, the Polk Award and the RFK Award for Human Rights.
 Sennott launched GroundTruth in 2014 to broaden the commitment to training the next generation of journalists.
 Sennott has reported on wars and insurgencies in 15 countries, and served as the Boston Globe’s Special Projects reporter, Middle East Bureau Chief and Europe Bureau Chief.
 Before that, he was a local reporter for the New York Daily News.

-Kevin Grant, VP Strategic Initiatives
+Kevin Douglas Grant, VP Strategic Initiatives

 Joanne Heyman, Senior Advisor

 Joanne, Founder and CEO of Heyman Partners, is a internationally-respected strategic advisor in the “pro-social” space.
-Previously, she was the founding Executive Director of the Urban Zen Foundation, Executive Director of The International Center in New York, Vice President of the Corporation of Yaddo, Managing Director of the Financial Services Volunteer Corps and as a senior advisor to The Goldman Sachs Foundation and the American Jewish World Service.
+Previously, she was the founding Executive Director of the Urban Zen Foundation, Executive Director of The International Center in New York, Vice President of the Corporation of Yaddo, Managing Director of the Financial Services Volunteer Corps, and a senior advisor to The Goldman Sachs Foundation and the American Jewish World Service.

 The GroundTruth Project